Salanyel/Experiments_Under_Unity/README.md

 04_ObjectsPool ==> Create a fountain of stuff.
 Each stuff are stored in a pool when no more needed.
 Instead of instantiate new gameobjects, the object from the pool are used again.
-05_CurvesAndSplines ==> Create a tool inside the editor to manipulate Bezier Splines 06_ProceduralGrid ==> Create a simple mesh by first creating its vertices, then the trianges, then its uv
+05_CurvesAndSplines ==> Create a tool inside the editor to manipulate Bezier Splines 06_ProceduralGrid ==> Create a simple mesh by first creating its vertices, then the trianges, then its uv 07_RoundedCube ==> Create rounded cube by creating and manipulating vertices

 NextStep:
 02_ConstructingFractal: